hetznercloud/awesome-hcloud/README.md

 * [dda-k8s-crate](https://github.com/DomainDrivenArchitecture/dda-k8s-crate) — dda-k8s-crate installs &amp; configures all in one server k8s on a Hetzner Cloud ubuntu system.
 * [hc-volume-backup](https://gitlab.com/MartinBoehmer/hc-volume-backup) — Bash script to backup Hetzner Cloud Volumes.
 Automatically creates volumes for backups and maintains a defined number of them.
 * [hcloud-failover-keepalived](https://github.com/lehuizi/hcloud-failover-keepalived) — Script for switching Floating IPs in case of keepalived failover
+* [hcloud-assign-ip](https://github.com/lehuizi/hcloud_assign_ip) - A little helper to easily assign a floating ip to the current system
 * [hetzner-cloud-api-mock](https://github.com/LKDevelopment/hetzner-cloud-api-mock) — A basic mock server that makes testing the Hetzner Cloud API a breeze.
 * [hetzner-kube](https://github.com/xetys/hetzner-kube) — This project contains a CLI tool to easily provision kubernetes clusters on Hetzner Cloud.
 * [hetzner-load-balancer-prometheus-exporter](https://github.com/infraduckture/hetzner-load-balancer-prometheus-exporter) — Exports meterics from Hetner Load Balancer for consumption by Prometheus